MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdSelector.md

 <a name="supported-ad-columns"></a>
 ### Supported Columns

-Supported columns for ad filtering.
-The names are case sensitive.
+Supported columns for filtering ads.
+The column names are case sensitive.

 The following are the performance metrics columns you may specify.